MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - [Azure Cosmos DB partitioning and scaling](/azure/cosmos-db/partitioning-overview)
 - [Azure Cosmos DB cost optimization](/azure/cosmos-db/plan-manage-costs)

-[Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics) is a modern Azure data warehouse offering.
+[Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics) is a modern Azure data warehouse.
 Synapse Analytics scales by [Data Warehouse Units (DWU)](/azure/synapse-analytics/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu), and you should choose the right capacity to handle your solution requirements.
 Depending on use case, you can pause compute when no job is running to reduce operational costs.

 ## Transport layer